materialsproject/fireworks/docs/firetask_tutorial.rst

 Running multiple FireTasks
 ==========================

-You can run multiple tasks within the same FireWork (it might be helpful to review the :ref:`wfmodel-label` diagram).
-For example, the first step of your FireWork might write an input file that the second step reads and processes.
+You can run multiple tasks within the same Firework (it might be helpful to review the :ref:`wfmodel-label` diagram).
+For example, the first step of your Firework might write an input file that the second step reads and processes.
 Finally, a third step might move the entire output directory somewhere else on your filesystem (or a remote server).

-Let's create a FireWork that:
+Let's create a Firework that:

 #.
 Writes an input file based on a *template* with some substitutions applied.
 We'll do this using a built-in ``TemplateWriterTask`` that can help create such files.
 #.
 Executes a script using ``ScriptTask`` that reads the input file and produces some output.
 In our test case, it will just count the number of words in that file.
 However, this code could be any program, for example a chemistry code.
 #.
 Copies all your outputs to your home directory using ``FileTransferTask``.

-The three-step FireWork thus looks like this:
+The three-step Firework thus looks like this:

 .. image:: _static/templatetask.png
    :width: 300px
    :align: center
-   :alt: Template FireWork
+   :alt: Template Firework

 1. Navigate to the tasks tutorial directory on your FireServer::